 When you talk to your doctor, he will likely order an ultrasound to check for the presence of gallstones and to look a the general state of your gallbladder and other organs.
 From there, he will make his diagnosis and you can talk about treatment.

 Most likely, if your gallbladder is infested with tons of gallstones and you have recurring attacks, your doctor will sign you up for surgery to remove the gallbladder itself.
 This procedure is called a cholecystectomy.
 Though there are other treatments, none are permanent or as effective as the removal of the gallbladder.
 This could happen one of two ways.

 An open cholecystectomy requires an incision on the upper right abdomen.
 The wound will be several inches long and there can be up to five days in the hospital to recover.

 A laparoscopic cholecystectomy is the removal of the gallbladder through small incisions in the abdomen and the recovery time is minimal.

 There are "gallstone flushes" all over the internet.
 Keep in mind that I am not a doctor, but I would strongly urge you to be very careful with these should you choose to do one.
 Though there are many people who will swear by them, the medical community is, in general, skeptical of them as a whole.
 Patients have said that they've flushed their gallstones but, upon examination, the material that has been flushed is likely not from the gallbladder.
 Beware of snake oil!

-Because I am going to have to soon have surgery to have my gallbladder removed, I would love to hear from anyone who has had the procedure.
-I have a good idea of what to expect, but I'm looking for suggestions on how to make the process easier - especially once I'm back home.
+Because I am going to have have surgery soon to remove my gallbladder, I would love to hear from anyone who has had the procedure.
+I have a good idea of what to expect, but I'm looking for suggestions on how to make the process easier—especially once I'm back home.
 I understand there are a lot of things that I'll need to be careful about!
-Please and thank you! :)
+Please and thank you!